 Kurt Hagardorn plays pleasant enough, if undemanding country on Leaves, very occasionally breaking into a mild sweat.
 Although both he and Mike Anzalone are credited with Mellotron, the flutes and strings on Only A Dream really aren't persuading me.

 Hagen were formed in 1995 with a remit to meld Swedish folk and metal together; an actual fusion of the styles, rather than laying folk melodies over a rock backing.
 The end result is strange, but reasonably good, although the fusion doesn't always work.
 Opener A Summer Air is magnificent, but some of the faster material (at least to my ears) doesn't have quite the same punch, despite being heavier.
-One notable member of the band is Hans Lundin, from one of Sweden's best progressive bands of the '70s, Kaipa, who plays Hammond, 'Mellotron' and synths here, although I'm pretty sure the 'Tron's not real (Lundin never owned one in Kaipa days); the string chords at the beginning of The Northwinds Blow, for example, sound just a little too even to be genuine.
+One notable member of the band is Hans Lundin, from one of Sweden's best progressive bands of the '70s, Kaipa, who plays Hammond, 'Mellotron' and synths here, although I'm pretty sure the Mellotron's not real (Lundin never owned one in Kaipa days); the string chords at the beginning of The Northwinds Blow, for example, sound just a little too even to be genuine.
 His 'Mellotron' use here is variable, with an upfront string part on A Summer Air and the previously-mentioned solo chords in The Northwinds Blow.
 The rest of it is more background string and choir chords, which leaves me unsure whether or not to recommend this.
-The music is a brave experiment, though I'm not convinced it's an entirely successful one, and two tracks aside, the 'Tron' use is less than overt, so the jury's still out, I'm afraid.
+The music is a brave experiment, though I'm not convinced it's an entirely successful one.

 Emily Haines is a Canadian singer-songwriter from the 'piano school', as against the 'guitar school', who plays with Metric and Broken Social Scene, alongside her occasional solo career.
 2006's Knives Don't Have Your Back is only her second album in a decade, doubtless due to her other commitments, one of those 'mostly only piano and vocal but somewhat intense' records, better tracks including The Maid Needs A Maid (a tribute to/dig at fellow Canuck Neil Young?) and the slightly atonal Mostly Waving, although I can't imagine anything here will disappoint fans of a certain type of feisty female solo artist.
 Scott Minor plays samplotron on opener Our Hell, with a nice flute solo.